ISISNeutronMuon/SScanSS-2/docsrc/configure_instrument.rst

 ########################
 Instrument Configuration
 ########################
-Instruments are defined using **Instrument Description Files** depending on the instrument certain options might be available or unavailable.
-For example, you will not be able to change the position of a detector (in the settings), if the instrument is defined with fixed detector.
+Instruments are defined using :ref:`Instrument Description Files <instrument description file (idf)>` depending on the instrument certain options might be available or unavailable.
+For example, you will not be able to change the position of a detector from the settings, if the instrument is defined with fixed detector.

 ***************************